serverpod/serverpod_docs/docs/06-concepts/11-authentication/05-custom-overrides.md

 ### Token validation

-The token validation is performed by providing a custom `authenticationHandler` callback when initializing Serverpod.
+The token validation is performed by providing a custom `AuthenticationHandler` callback when initializing Serverpod.
 The callback should return an `AuthenticationInfo` object if the token is valid, otherwise `null`.

 ```dart
 // Initialize Serverpod and connect it with your generated code.